micronDLA/SDK/README.md

 # 6. Tutorial - PutInput and GetResult
 This tutorial teaches you to use PutInput and GetResult API calls.

-PutInput will load the input data into the memory that is shared between host and FWDNXT Inference Engine.
+PutInput will load the input data into the memory that is shared between host and Micron DLA.

 GetOutput will read the output (results) from the memory.
 GetOutput can be blocking or non-blocking.
 Use `SetFlag` function to use blocking or non-blocking mode.

-Blocking means that a call to GetResult will wait for the Inference Engine to finish processing.
+Blocking means that a call to GetResult will wait for the DLA to finish processing.

-Non-blocking means that GetResult will return immediately: with or without the result depending whether the Inference Engine has finished processing.
+Non-blocking means that GetResult will return immediately: with or without the result depending whether the DLA has finished processing.

 These two functions are important in a streaming application.
 The programmer can overlap the time for these 2 tasks: input loading and getting results.